Oilers, Sabres sagging despite being led by McDavid, Eichel

 It’s a slide during which Buffalo has failed to win consecutive games since Dec.
 11-13.
 Eichel has been among the few constants.
 His worst point drought lasted five games.

 The Oilers slipped out of the playoff race following a 1-8-2 skid that began on Jan.
-19. Edmonton has rebounded by going 5-2-1 in its past eight, but still sits 11th in the West, and eight points out of contention.
+19. Edmonton has rebounded by going 5-1-2 in its past eight, but still sits 11th in the West, and six points out of contention.

 “Connor does a ton for us, and obviously, you see the offensive numbers, but it’s more than that,” forward Sam Gagner said when asked how the Oilers might miss the playoffs despite McDavid’s contributions.